homan-uppu/writing/2-Essays/Winners take all.md

 - 1% of startups create most value.
 - 1% hold most of the world's wealth.

 We're just getting started.
-The gap between the few and the many will rise in both ability and outcomes.
+The gap in ability and outcomes between the few and the many will sharply rise.

 Winners will take all.
 - The best creators will capture most value.